sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Cell Service

-Unless you're one of those crazy people who wanders around for Wi-Fi (I'm looking at you Deepinder), you'll want to get cell service.
+Unless you're one of those crazy people who wanders around for Wi-Fi, you'll want to get cell service.

-If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
+If you just want a phone that makes phone calls and texts, you can get a cheap pay as you go phone.
 Stephen has a [BOOST](http://www.boostmobile.com/) prepaid phone which he uses for when people come to visit him and hasn't had any trouble with it.

 <section id="Living-CellService-Smartphones" />